r95222023/AI-Algorithms/Iterative Deepening AStar/README.md

+Here’s a description for an Iterative Deepening A* (IDA*) algorithm implementation:

+---

-# A* Algorithm Implementation
+# IDA* Algorithm Implementation

-This folder includes an implementation of the A* algorithm for solving the n-puzzle problem.
-The A* algorithm is a well-known pathfinding and graph traversal technique widely used in computer science, particularly in artificial intelligence and robotics, to determine the shortest path between two points.
+This folder includes an implementation of the Iterative Deepening A* (IDA*) algorithm for solving the n-puzzle problem.
+IDA* is an advanced pathfinding and graph traversal technique that combines the benefits of both depth-first search and A* to find the shortest path between two points.

 ## Features

-- **A* Algorithm**: Efficiently finds the shortest path from a start state to a goal state using heuristics.
+- **IDA* Algorithm**: Efficiently searches for the shortest path from a start state to a goal state using a combination of depth-first search and heuristic-based evaluation.
-- **Heuristic Functions**: Supports multiple heuristic functions, such as Manhattan Distance and Misplacement Tiles, for guiding the search.
+- **Heuristic Functions**: Supports various heuristic functions, such as Manhattan Distance and Misplacement Tiles, to guide the search process.
+- **Bounded Search**: Iteratively deepens the search with increasing bounds based on the heuristic value, optimizing memory usage and search efficiency.
-- **Customizable**: Easy to modify and extend with additional heuristics or features.
+- **Customizable**: Easily extendable to include additional heuristics or modify search parameters for enhanced performance.

 ## N-Puzzle Problem
 The n-puzzle is a classic puzzle consisting of a grid with `n` numbered tiles and one empty space.
 The objective is to rearrange the tiles by sliding them into the empty space to reach a specific goal configuration, typically with the tiles ordered numerically.
 As the grid size increases, the puzzle's complexity also increases, making it an excellent test case for algorithms like A*.